john-s-butler-dit/Maths-in-the-Wild/index.md

 5. [Face Recognition](05_EigenFaces/index.md)
 6. The Spread of Disease (Coming Soon)
 7. Maths of Memory (Coming Soon)
+8. Music of Maths (In development)
+9. Statistics of Sports (In development)

 Each workshop has a presentation, videos, some python code, multiple choice quiz worksheet with solutions and a lessson plan.
 The material is released under [CC-BY-NC](https://creativecommons.org/licenses/by-nc/4.0/?utm_source=substack&utm_medium=email).
 Feel free to share and adapt them.